Audience

 Custom Display Fields

-Custom Display Fields are a new account-level entity created by Administrators under Account Settings > Management > Custom Display Fields.
-Once created, they are available within all events within that account under Plan > Event Setup > Content Display > Display Fields.
+- Custom Display Fields are a new account-level entity created by Administrators under Account Settings > Management > Custom Display Fields.

 Display Configuration Refresh

-Now when you navigate to Plan > Configure > Display you see an overview of the Display area with an explanation of each of its components, including the Reg Info. and Navigation Bar, Primary Display, and Extended Display which was formerly known as the Advanced Display.
-Each section is now accessible via its own sub-navigation menu option.
+- Plan > Configure > Display now provides an overview of the Display area with explanations of components including Reg Info, Navigation Bar, Primary Display, and Extended Display (formerly Advanced Display).

 Improved Asset Management